gwulfs/WebProgramming/notes/class_outlines.md

 * Parsing the JSON data
 * Is checking for readyState 4 good enough?
 NO!
 * Caveats with XMLHttpRequest and one of the limitations of client-side JavaScript

-#Thursday, March 3rd: JSON, What You Can't Do in Client-Side JavaScript
-* Last class: Events, asynchronous, XMLHttpRequest
-  - Asynchronous: "where data can be transmitted intermittently rather than in a steady stream"; not going at the same rate
-  - Are they the same?
-No. Are they related?
-Yes --almost all event handling functions are asynchronous.
-* Client-side JS is heavily event-based
 * JSON: Data exchange format (think text file).
 JSON is string, NOT JavaScript objects.
 * Why JSON?
 * Example